 Taggart Lake Trail is a 3.9 mile moderately trafficked loop trail located near Moose, Wyoming that features a lake and is rated as difficult.
-The trail is primarily used for hiking, walking, trail running, and horses and is accessible from May until October.
+The trail is primarily used for hiking, walking, trail running, and horses and is best used from May until October.
 Horses are also able to use this trail.

 Directions from Moose: Travel north on the Teton Park Road to the Taggart Lake Trailhead.

 Connected the Taggart Lake Trail with the Bradley Lake trail for around 6 miles.
 Hiked it in July around sunset, was not crowded at all!
 Beautiful, up close views of the Tetons.
 Would be an excellent trail for snowshoeing in the Winter - wish I could try that!

 Did this trail combined with the Bradley Lake Trail for a total 6-mile loop.
 Started the hike in the rain.
 Reached Bradley Lake first.
-Saw beautiful rainbow above the lake.
+Saw a beautiful rainbow above the lake.
 Cannot get any better than that.
 The rating of the Taggart Lake Trail should be moderate though, not hard.

 Crowded but worth it for the views and varied terrain

 One of my favorite trails.
 You can take it easy or add some challenge by going higher.

 Wife and I combined the Taggart Lake Trail and Bradley Lake Trail for an enjoyable 5.9-mile loop hike that provided lots of variety.
 We were thrilled to be IN a national park on the centennial of the National Park Service.